Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 You can use flow analytics for various use cases, such as identifying purchase journeys, mapping customer journeys, and understanding membership loyalty insights.

 Analyzing this flow of events helps ecommerce businesses gain insights into the typical path users take to complete a purchase.
 This insight helps them identify potential bottlenecks or areas for improvement in the user journey.
-For example, if users frequently drop off after adding items to their carts, businesses can optimize the cart page, simplify the checkout process, or provide incentives to encourage users to complete their purchases.
+For example, if users frequently abandon their carts, businesses can optimize the cart page, simplify the checkout process, or offer incentives to complete purchases.

 To create this flow: